MeiK2333/github-style/README.md

 ```

 ## Update the theme

-If you just installed the theme, it is already in the lattest version.
+If you just installed the theme, it is already in the latest version.
 If not, you can update using the below commands

 ```bash
 cd themes/github-style
 git pull